andyaiken/skirmish/tasks.md

 * Make it so that we can see a hero character sheet without having to level up

 ## Features
-* Mountebank and Pixie should have an attack redirection aura
+* Mountebank and Pixie should have a blur aura
+  * Affects self
+  * When attacked, roll aura rank; 10+ means attack misses

 ## Encounters
 * Undo movement